Estimated reading time: 8 minutes

 Unlike personal Gmail accounts, any of Google's Workspace plans have the potential to be HIPAA compliant.
 Most of the features on the higher-priced plans are aimed at large enterprises.
 So if you're a small or medium-sized private practice, you can choose the Business Starter plan.

-As you will send and receive patient health information, you need to sign a legal document known as a Business Associate Agreement (BAA).
-This agreement asks your email provider to comply with HIPAA and ensure your patients’ information is held securely.
+As you will send and receive Protected Health Information (PHI), you need to sign a legal document known as a Business Associate Agreement (BAA).
+This agreement asks your email provider to comply with HIPAA and ensure your client information is held securely.
 The good news is:

 Here's how you sign a BAA for Google Workspace: